ProfDeCube/dijkstrajs/README.md

 dijkstrajs is a simple JavaScript implementation of Dijkstra's single-source shortest-paths algorithm.

-The code was originally written by Wyatt Baldwin and turned into a node module by Thomas Cort.
+The code was originally written by Wyatt Baldwin, turned into a node module by Thomas Cort and modernised for ES6 JavaScript by James McIntosh.

 ## Requirements